What is an Insurance Declaration Page?

 What Is an Insurance Declaration Page?

-Definition: An Insurance Declaration Page is a document that forms part of your insurance contract, referred to as the"DEC page" of your insurance policy, it outlines the details of:
+Definition: An Insurance Declaration Page is a document that forms part of your insurance policy, is is also sometimes referred to as the"DEC page" of your insurance documents.
+The Insurance Declaration Page will often contain the following information:

 An insurance declaration page is issued for a new insurance policy and also for each renewal term.